Laptop: Display

 The typical laptop has a screen in a clamshell form factor that when unfolded is upright to the user.
-Detachables typically use a kickstand to stay upright.Laptop screens most commonly use liquid-crystal display (LCD) technology, although OLED panels are becoming increasingly popular.
+Detachables typically use a kickstand to stay upright.
+Laptop screens most commonly use liquid-crystal display (LCD) technology, although OLED panels are becoming increasingly popular.
 The display interfaces with the motherboard using the embedded DisplayPort protocol via the Low-voltage differential signaling (LVDS) 30 or 40 pin connector.
 Earlier laptops use the FPD-Link standard.
 The panels are mainly manufactured by AU Optronics, BOE Technology, LG Display or Samsung Display.
 Externally, it can be a glossy or a matte (anti-glare) screen.

-In the past, there was a broader range of marketing terms (both formal and informal) to distinguish between different sizes of laptops.
-These included netbooks, subnotebooks, ultra-mobile PC, and desktop replacement computers; these are sometimes still used informally, although they are generally not used anymore in manufacturer marketing.

-As of 2021, mainstream consumer laptops tend to come with 11", 13", 14", 15" or 16" screens.
+As of 2021, mainstream consumer laptops tend to range between with 13" and 16" screens.
 Larger and smaller models are available, but less common – there is no clear dividing line in minimum or maximum size.
-Machines small enough to be handheld (screens in the 6–8" range) can be marketed either as very small laptops or "handheld PCs", while the distinction between the largest laptops and "All-in-One" desktops is whether they fold for travel.
+Machines small enough to be handheld (screens in the 6–8" range) can be marketed either as very small laptops or "handheld PCs", while the distinction between the largest laptops (18" or even larger) and "All-in-One" desktops is whether they fold for travel.

-Having a higher resolution display allows more items to fit onscreen at a time, improving the user's ability to multitask, although, at the higher resolutions on smaller screens, the resolution may only serve to display sharper graphics and text rather than increasing the usable area.
+Having a higher resolution display can potentially allow more items to fit onscreen at a time, improving the user's ability to multitask, although, at the higher resolutions on smaller screens, the resolution may only serve to display sharper graphics and text rather than increasing the usable area.
 Since the introduction of the MacBook Pro with Retina display in 2012, there has been an increase in the availability of "HiDPI" (or high pixel density) displays; as of 2025, this is generally considered to be anything higher than 1920 pixels wide.
 On PC laptops, this is most often 4K (3840-pixel-wide) resolution, although QHD (2560-pixel-wide) resolution is also a common option, and non-standard display resolutions are becoming more frequent.

-Most laptop displays have a maximum refresh rate of 60 Hz.
-The Dell M17x and Samsung 700G7A, both released in 2011, were among the first laptops to feature a 120 Hz refresh rate, and more such laptops have appeared in the years since; higher refresh rate is often a distinguishing characteristic of laptops sold for gaming.
+Most mainstream laptop displays have a maximum refresh rate of 60 Hz, although higher refresh rates are common on gaming laptops.
+The Dell M17x and Samsung 700G7A, both released in 2011, were among the first laptops to feature a 120 Hz refresh rate, and more such laptops have appeared in the years since.
+Some laptops have been built with two displays, with the second display partially or completely occupying the space traditionally used by the keyboard and touchpad, such as the Toshiba Libretto W100, Acer Iconia 6120, Lenovo Yoga Book 9i and Asus Zenbook Duo.
+The second screen can be on the rear of the laptop lid.
+The touchpad can also act as a screen or there can be a secondary small screen on the bottom part of the laptop.